Skip to main content Go to home page

 The industry includes medical practices that engage general practitioners (doctors), dental clinics, physiotherapists, podiatrists, osteopaths, psychologists and other allied health professionals.

 On 22 May 2024, changes were announced in relation to the application of payroll tax for Victorian general practice (GP) businesses.
 Detailed arrangements are yet to be confirmed.
 Monitor this webpage for updates.
+In the meantime, GP businesses are encouraged to exclude contractor GP wages from their wage disclosures in their Annual Reconciliations for the 2023-24 year.

 Engagement of practitioners